 About Open World Explorers

 Owner, Steve Hale, holds university degrees in marine biology, evolutionary biology, and ecology.
 He has lived in New Hampshire over 20 years and has explored most of the state.
-An avid hiker, birder, and experienced naturalist, Steve loves to share his experience and knowledge with others, especially children and others eager to learn.
+An avid hiker, birder, and experienced naturalist, Steve loves to share his experience and knowledge with others.

 In the mid-1990s, Steve moved to NH from Baton Rouge, LA and worked as a bird observer in the White Mountain National Forest.
 This experience honed his skills for birding by ear.
 Steve converted this experience into a doctoral dissertation at the University of New Hampshire, where he studied the habitat associations of the endemic Bicknell's Thrush using satellite remote sensing and geographic information systems.
 The project was also Steve's introduction to the world of hiking in the Whites.
 Steve hikes and backpacks over 200 miles every year and has observed many wonderful things.